sgheinemann/CATCH/README.md

 It features a SSW IDL Graphical User Interface (GUI) to efficently analyze coronal holes.

 If you have any comments, suggestions or need help.
-Please contact the author via E-mail (stephan.heinemann@hmail.at).
+Please contact the author via E-mail (stephan.heinemann@hmail.at) or leave a request here on github.